afra-alishahi/afra-alishahi.github.io/index.md

 ## Publications

+- Afra Alishahi, Yonatan Belinkov, Grzegorz Chrupała, Dieuwke Hupkes, Yuval Pinter, Hassan Sajjad (2020).
+Proceedings of the Third BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP.
+EMNLP 2020.
 - Grzegorz Chrupała, Bertrand Higy and Afra Alishahi (2020).
 Analyzing analytical methods: The case of phonology in neural models of spoken language.
 In <i>Proceedings of ACL 2020.</i>
 - Lieke Gelderloos, Grzegorz Chrupała and Afra Alishahi (2020).
 Learning to understand child- and adult-directed speech.
 In <i>Proceedings of ACL 2020.</i>
 - Lieke Gelderloos, Alireza M. Kamelabad and Afra Alishahi (2020).
 Active Word Learning through Self-supervision.
 In <i> Proceedings of CogSci 2020</i>.